-- to participate in a spoken or written exchange focusing on the resolution of an issue. - to listen to, read, and extract and compare information and ideas from spoken and written texts - to produce an imaginative piece in spoken or written form.
+- to participate in a spoken or written exchange focusing on the resolution of an issue. - to listen to, read, and extract and compare information and ideas from spoken and written texts. - to produce an imaginative piece in spoken or written form.

-It is expected that students will respond in Chinese to all assessment tasks selected.
-Over the course of the unit, both oral and written skills in Chinese should be assessed.
+Students respond in Chinese to all assessment tasks selected.
+Over the course of the unit, both oral and written skills in Chinese will be assessed.

 The award of satisfactory completion for Unit 1 and Unit 2 is based on a decision that the student has demonstrated achievement of the set of outcomes specified for the unit.
-This decision will be based on the teacher's assessment of the student's overall performance on assessment tasks designated for the unit.
+This decision is based on the teacher's assessment of the student's overall performance on assessment tasks designated for the unit.

-Further information on the study design can be found at: VCE Chinese First Language 2020
+Further information on the study design can be found at: VCE Chinese First Language 2021

-Please note that this subject may run as a combined Year II & 12 class.
+Please note that this subject may run as a combined Year 11 & 12 class

+FRENCH

-FRENCH 10LFR
+10LFR